MongoDB

 See how to create a certificate over at the certificates guide.

-You now should have a container running a MongoDB server listening on the standard MongoDB port 27017.
+You should now have a container running a MongoDB server listening on the standard MongoDB port 27017.

 In the next section we'll be testing the connection to our server, stay tunned.